-There are five nominees for election this year.
+There are six nominees for election this year.
 Detailed information on each nominee is provided under the heading "Nominees for Election as Directors."
 All directors are elected annually and serve a one-year term until the next Annual Meeting, or until their successors are duly elected and qualified.
 If any director is unable to stand for re-election, the Board may reduce its size or designate a substitute.
-If a substitute is designated, proxies voting for the original candidate will be cast for the substituted candidate.
+If a substitute is designated, shares represented by validly submitted and unrevoked proxies that would have been voted for the original candidate will be voted for the substituted candidate.